MoleMan1024/audiowagon/docs/faq.markdown

   that file.
 If not, it will take the information from the database.
 Thus this process should be much quicker than the first time.
 However it can still take multiple seconds with large music libraries.

-  This setting is recommend when you don't have a lot of audio files on your USB drive.
+  This setting is recommended when you don't have a lot of audio files on your USB drive.

 - **Manually**: Similar to above, but you have to start the indexing process by hand.
 You should do this whenever you change files on the USB drive.
 You can start the indexing using the option "Read metadata now" in the settings screen.

   This setting is recommended when you have many audio files on your USB drive but you do not change them very often.

+- **File paths only**: With this setting only the file paths on the USB drive will be indexed, no other metadata.
+This setting will allow you to use "Play all" in any directory.

+  This setting is recommended when you don't care about metadata but still would like to play all files in a directory hierarchy.

 - **Off**: With this setting metadata will *not* be extracted from audio files.
 You will not be able to navigate nor search by track, album, artist.
-You can only browse by directory or file.
+You can only browse by directory or file and you can only play files found in a single directory.

-  This setting is recommended when many audio files on your USB drive do not have any/correct metadata.
+  This setting is recommended when many audio files on your USB drive do not have any/correct metadata or you never want to wait for indexing.

 ### Why do my compilation albums show up as separate albums?